rescript-lang/rescript-compiler/README.md

 Some known issues are listed as below:

-1. Language features:

-   int32 mul (we will have a polyfill for it)

-2. Standard libraries distributed with OCaml:
+1. Standard libraries distributed with OCaml:

    IO support, we have very limited support for `Pervasives.print_endline` and `Pervasives.prerr_endline`, it's